 The steps in Progressive Discipline apply to any violation of the Student Code of Conduct.
-Please refer to the Progressive Discipline Policy located on the college website.
-The nature of the incident may require a documented verbal warning prior to the formal steps in the progressive discipline process.
+Please refer to the Progressive Discipline Policy located on the college website, www.secon.edu.The nature of the incident may require a documented verbal warning prior to the formal steps in the progressive discipline process.
 The steps in the progressive discipline process are:

 - Verbal warning

 - Written warning

-- Non-academic probation
+- Academic or non-academic probation

 - Dismissal

-The Faculty and Administration may use progressive disciplinary measures as outlined below.
+The Faculty and Administration may use progressive disciplinary measures as outlined in the policy.
 The student may appeal this decision according to the process stated in the grievance policy set forth in this catalog.